AraMammo/full-stack-vibe-coder/replit.md

 ## Overview

 FullStackVibeCoder is an AI-driven development agency platform that transforms voice notes into complete business solutions.
 It uses a multi-agent AI orchestration architecture to analyze client requirements, generate proposals, and execute development tasks autonomously.
 The platform offers "Business In A Box" solutions and enterprise automation projects, aiming to provide a complete startup kit or extensive AI-driven project development.
-It also includes a "Tools Marketplace" offering pre-built AI-powered SaaS products.
+It also includes a "Tools Marketplace" offering pre-built AI-powered SaaS products (currently marked as "coming soon").

 ## User Preferences